MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

   - $m$ is the message value in some alphabet $M$
 - The **Buffer** is a multiset of messages that have been dispatched but not yet received, and supports two operations:
   - $send(p,m)$: places $(p, m)$ in the message buffer
-  - $receive(p)$: may delete some message $(p,m)$ from the bufferif it exists and returns $m$, in which case we say that the message was delivered, otherwise it returns a special null marker $\varnothing$ indicating that the buffer was unchanged (and the process, message combination was not found)
+  - $receive(p)$: may delete some message $(p,m)$ from the buffer if it exists and returns $m$, in which case we say that the message was delivered, otherwise it returns a special null marker $\varnothing$ indicating that the buffer was unchanged (and the process, message combination was not found)

-The buffer can act non-deterministicallly (at the hands of non-truthy processes, perhaps), subject only to the condition that if $receive(p)$ is performed infinitely-many times, then the buffer is eventually emptied: all messages are delivered.
+The buffer can act non-deterministically (at the hands of non-truthy processes, perhaps), subject only to the condition that if $receive(p)$ is performed infinitely-many times, then the buffer is eventually emptied: all messages are delivered.

 A **Configuration** $C$ of the system $P$ is comprised of the internal state of each process, together with the contents of the message buffer.